- Search The Registry

 Six companies were formed and ordered to join the Army of the James on October 13.
-The regiment was commanded by white officers and was authorized by the Bureau of Colored Troops.
-The 41st United States Colored Infantry was organized at Camp William Penn in Philadelphia, Pennsylvania under the command of Colonel Llewellyn F. Haskell.
+White officers commanded the regiment and were authorized by the Bureau of Colored Troops.
+The 41st United States Colored Infantry was organized at Camp William Penn in Philadelphia, Pennsylvania, under the command of Colonel Llewellyn F. Haskell.

 The regiment was composed of troops from different sections of the state.
 Pursuing the Confederate Army, the regiment reached Appomattox Court House, where Captain John W. Falconer was mortally wounded on the skirmish line on the morning of April 9 during the Battle of Appomattox Court House, one of the last battles of the American Civil War.

-The unit was employed in guard and provost duty at Edinburg, Texas near the Mexico–United States border.
+The unit was employed in guard and provost duty at Edinburg, Texas, near the Mexico–United States border.
 On September 30, the remaining forces were consolidated into a battalion of four companies.
-The regiment was mustered out of service November 10, 1865, at Brownsville, Texas after a year of existence and was paid and discharged on December 14, 1865, at Philadelphia.
+After a year of existence, the regiment was mustered out of service on November 10, 1865, at Brownsville, Texas, and was paid and discharged on December 14, 1865, at Philadelphia.
 Subsequently, only the muster-out rolls were returned to the Adjutant General's office, and thus only the names of those men and their companies were accounted for.

-The regiment lost a total of 56 men during service; one officer killed or mortally wounded, 55 officers and enlisted men died of disease.
+The regiment lost 56 men during service; one officer was killed or mortally wounded, and 55 officers and enlisted men died of disease.
 Captain John W. Falconer of Company A was the only field casualty from the USCT during the final battle of Appomattox Court House.